About the Project

 Since librarians are in the business of helping people find the information they need, they were the perfect students for the Civic Data Ambassadors project.
 However, many librarians did not have a sufficient understanding of what civic data exists and how to use this data to answer a variety of questions that directly impacts Boston communities and everyday end users.

-Now, as Civic Data Ambassadors, these librarians are able to understand what civic data is and how to use it to answer questions that directly impact Boston communities.
+Civic Data Ambassadors are able to understand what civic data is and how to use it to answer questions that directly impact Boston communities.
 They also now have the technical skills to search for, find and filter open data and conduct basic spreadsheet analysis and quantitative text analysis.
 Open data without data training is still essentially closed data.
 Getting the opportunity to learn how to navigate datasets is an important skill in promoting access.